 - Dr. & Mrs. Thomas T. Long, III Scholarship

 - Volunteers of Carolinas HealthCare System NorthEast Scholarship

 - Cabarrus College General Scholarship

 - Johnette Padgett Whitley Nursing Scholarship

-- Cabarrus Medical Society & CMS Alliance Scholarship
+- Cabarrus Medical Society and CMS Alliance Scholarship

 - Cabarrus Rotary Club Scholarship

 Available to students enrolling in the Medical Assistant Diploma program at Cabarrus College of Health Sciences